 You’ll also want people who you know will look out for you and have your back!
 Having a couple of veterans in your group is also helpful.

 One minute you’re dressed as a disco mermaid, then you’re rocking out to the Foo Fighters at the Pyramid Stage, next you might be doing an Irish jig at the Avalon Inn, followed by a visit to an all women’s bar where most of the women are topless, then you might go salsa dancing at Glasto Latino before watching the sunrise and chanting with Hare Krishna monks in the Stone Circle.
 This was my Saturday night.

 Your experience will be completely different than mine, but if you go with an open mind you are going to have the best time.

 We arrived at the festival site at about 6.30am, thinking we’d just stroll right in.
 Nope.
 The walk from the car park is long, we queued for four hours and it was scorching hot.
-If you go later, you walk right in, but if you go earlier, you get the better camping spots so swings and roundabouts!
+Our friends went later and strolled right in.

 Saying that, none of us got grumpy, so I knew if we could get through that, we were gonna have a good festival together.

 It will be different for everyone, but I found that I did take quite a bit of stuff that I didn’t use.